NCBIDave/TheHumanPangenome/cloud-info/cloud-cheat-sheet.md

 > This is a working document / work in progress.
 Please submit issues or pull requests for any issues or edits.

-# Tech Cookbook / Cheat-Sheet:
+# Tech Cookbook / Cheat-Sheet ncbidave version:

 ## General Hackathon Info